tadashi0713/circleci-runner-ec2-mac-terraform/README.md

 <img src="./docs/compare.png" width="500px">

-* You can customize AMI to install other softwares needed for mobile development(Flutter SDK, etc.)
+* You can customize AMI to install other softwares needed for mobile development using Packer(Flutter SDK, etc.)
 * You can customize storage of EC2 Mac instances(AWS EBS)
 * After AWS provide M1 EC2 Mac(`mac2.metal`), this runner also can suppport(WIP, after M1 EC2 Mac become GA)
 * Can support [CircleCI Server](https://circleci.com/docs/2.0/server-3-overview/)(WIP)